abbypan/ietf_draft/draft-pan-dnsop-ct-info-of-dns-resolver/draft.md

 Value:
     1
 Meaning:
-    The value indicates that the certifcate of encrypted DNS resolver contains embeded SCTs.
+    The value indicates that the certificate of the encrypted DNS resolver contains embedded SCTs.
 Reference:
     RFC 9162